Close

 The obligations are outlined in section 130 of the National Law.

-Click Raise a concern then:
+Click Raise a concern, follow the prompts then:

 At your next renewal you’ll be asked questions about each of the relevant events and be required to tell us about any change in status.
 We will follow up to ask why you didn’t tell us about the change within the seven-day notification period.